 Baked pork chops provide a high-protein, satisfying and delicious entree.
 Today's pork is relatively lean and baking requires no extra calories from cooking fat — just pay attention to your additions to keep things healthy.

 Video of the Day

-Preheat the oven to 425 degrees Fahrenheit.
-Allow at least 15 to 20 minutes for the temperature to rise this high.
+Preheat the oven to 375 degrees Fahrenheit.
 Prep a baking tray by covering it with foil and lightly greasing it with cooking oil or nonstick spray.

 Take the pork chops off the baking tray right away so they don't overcook.
-Rest them for five minutes so the juices inside have time to settle before serving them.
+Rest them for five minutes so the juices inside have time to settle before serving.